oguzcanbudumlu/g/notes/radical-candor/README.md

 ### Relationships, not power, drive you forward

+- A good rule of thumb for any relationship is to leave three unimportant things unsaid each day.

 ![img.png](img.png)

 ### Radical Candor

+- Radically Candor was too aggressive for Japanese, "politely persistent" worked well in Tokyo.
+- Brits, despite all their politeness, tend to be even more candid than New Yorkers.

 - ![img_7.png](img_7.png)

 ### Care Personally:The First Dimension of Radical Candor
+-
+- People evolve, and so your relationships must evolve with them.
+Care personally; don't put people in boxes and leave them there.

 ### Challenge Directly: The Second Dimension of Radical Candor

+- If nobody is ever mad at you, you probably aren't challenging your team enough.

 ### What Radical Candor is Not